EdinbR/EdinbR.github.io/_posts/2018-06-15-may-meeting-extra-ShinyAppCode.markdown

 <br/>

-You can read a very concise description of the project, and access the underlying **R Shiny code** via [The Data Lab's technical blog](https://thedatateam.silvrback.com/r-shiny-app-for-visualising-transport-routes), and cite it as:
+You can read a very concise description of the project, and access the underlying <span style="background-color: yellow">**R Shiny code** via [The Data Lab's technical blog](https://thedatateam.silvrback.com/r-shiny-app-for-visualising-transport-routes)</span>, and cite it as:
 >Constantinescu, A.C.
 (2018, June).
 Exploring transport routes, journey characteristics and postcode networks using R Shiny [R script as GitHub Gist].
 Edinburgh, Scotland: The Data Lab Innovation Centre.
 Retrieved [Month] [Day], [Year], from [URL]

 <br>